antonioalmeida/feup-comp/README.md

 In addition to the requested features, our tool features a few additional optimizations:

-  - Overload of functions with diferent argument Types and different number of arguments
   - Use of lower cost instructions in the cases of: `iload`, `istore`, `astore`, `aload`
   - Loading constants to the stack (use of `iconst`, `bipush`, `sipush`, `ldc`)
-  - Use of `iinc`
   - Assigns variable to the minimum number of registers possible if option -r is set
   - Performs constant propagation if option -o is set